-Most online will services will have an update facility (i.e. if you wish to add/amend a new beneficiary or assets), but there is usually a fee associated.
-For example, I pay Farewill an optional £10 per year, so I can make unlimited updates.
+Most Online Will Services will have an update facility (i.e. if you wish to add/amend a new beneficiary or assets), but there is usually a fee associated.
+For example, Beyond.life offer an optional £10 per year, which allows you to make unlimited updates.

 Subscribing to unlimited updates makes sense for me, because I usually transfer money around every year, so my savings can benefit from the best paying interest rates (even though they’re dog-shit at the moment).
 Of course, such a feature may not be necessary for you.

-Either way, if you decide to use an online will service, take a look at how they facilitate updates, because each provider may vary.
-Some may even make you create a new.
-If that’s the case, I don’t suppose that’s the end of the world (especially if you don’t plan on making regular updates) since the fees are reasonable.
+Either way, if you decide to use an Online Will Service, take a look at how they facilitate updates, because each provider may vary.

-Don’t I need a solicitor to write a will?
+Don’t I need a solicitor to write a Will (Online Service Vs Solicitor)?

 Nah, that’s just a common misconception.

-While both means can facilitate in creating a valid will, individual circumstances may mean that using a solicitor might be more suitable than using an online will service, and vice versa.
+Ultimately, both solutions can facilitate in creating a valid will, individual circumstances may mean that using a solicitor might be more suitable than using an Online Will Service, and vice versa.

 However, something to also bear in mind is that you will have better protection if you use a Solicitor.
 Solicitors are regulated, so if any problems arise, you can make a complaint to the solicitor’s firm and/or the Legal Ombudsman.
 Other advantages include,